YuqiiiP/YuqiiiP.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m a second-year PhD student in Computer Science at Harvard University, where I am fortunate to be advised by Prof. [Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
 My research interests lie at the intersection of machine learning, theoretical computer science, and economics.
-In particular, I am interested in applying economic principles—such as incentives, information, and strategic interactions—to design safer and more effective AI systems, as well as in studying how computational systems influence behavior, decision-making, and information flow in social platforms and markets.
+In particular, I am interested in applying economic principles, such as incentives, information, and strategic interactions, to design safer and more effective AI systems, as well as in studying how computational systems influence behavior, decision-making, and information flow in social platforms and markets.

 I obtained my bachelor’s degree at Peking University, where I was fortunate to be advised by Prof. [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm) and Prof. [Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/).
 Additionally, I had a wonderful summer research experience at CMU, working with Prof. [Steven Wu](https://zstevenwu.com/), Prof. [Haifeng Xu](https://www.haifeng-xu.com/) (UChicago), and Prof. [Shuran Zheng](https://sites.google.com/view/shuran-zheng/about?authuser=0) (Tsinghua University).